wasif-exe/G80-Simulation/README.md

 The G80 Simulation is an interactive web-based tool designed to explore the interconnected relationships between global, societal, and environmental factors.
 It provides a thought-provoking framework for understanding how changes in one area can ripple through the fabric of existence.

-## Table of Contents

-- Features
-- Technologies Used
-- How to Run Locally
-- Project Structure
-- Knowledge Base
-- Credits
-- License

----

 ## Features